jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 5 - Equipment.md

 _**Lance.**_ You have [[disadvantage]] when you use a lance to attack a target within 5 feet of you.
 Also, a lance requires two hands to wield when you aren’t mounted.

-_**Net.**_ A Large or smaller creature hit by a net is [[restrained]] until it is freed.
+_**Net.**_ A Large or smaller creature hit by a net is [[Restrained]] until it is freed.
 A net has no effect on creatures that are formless, or creatures that are Huge or larger.
 A creature can use its action to make a DC 10 Strength check, freeing itself or another creature within its reach on a success.
 Dealing 5 slashing damage to the net ([[AC]] 10) also frees the creature without harming it, ending the effect and destroying the net.

 When you use an action, bonus action, or reaction to attack with a net, you can make only one attack regardless of the number of attacks you can normally make.